openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 #### Administration Console buttons
 The following action buttons can be displayed:
-* **Add** - Click Add to display an editor and create a new object for the EQUELLA instance.
+* **Add** - Click Add to display an editor and create a new object for the openEquella instance.
 * **Edit**  - Select an object and click Edit  (or double-click the object) to open the editor and make changes.
 If the selection is being edited by another user a Locked dialog displays.
 * **Open as read-only** — Disables the Save button so that no changes can be made.
 * **Forcefully unlock** — Unlocks the entity from the previous owner.
 Editing can occur but changes can be lost from one or other user.